 : Cached layers are preprocessed so they can be quickly read and delivered to clients.
 Uncached layers make database queries and leverage HTTP caching only.

-Other types of layers
+Other Layer types

 In addition to the core layer types, ArcGIS Enterprise supports many additional layer types.
 You can find out more information in Approaches for publishing services with ArcGIS in the ArcGIS Enterprise documentation.